Nazi archaeology: Overview

 The search for an inspirational, nationalistic, Aryan-centric national prehistory of Germany began after the German Empire suffered defeat in World War I in 1918.
 Subsequently the country faced a severe economic crisis due to the terms of the 1919 Treaty of Versailles.
-One of the leading experts who engaged in research and study in German prehistory was German philologist and archeologist Gustaf Kossinna (1858-1931), whose ideas and theories were picked up and further researched by the Nazi organizations such as the Amt Rosenberg (officially established in 1934) and the Ahnenerbe (founded in 1935).
-Researchers specialized in German prehistory, armed with funding from the Nazi Party for such studies; thus the Nazis were able to add pseudoarchaeology into their extensive propaganda campaigns directed at the German people.
+One of the leading experts who engaged in research and study in German prehistory was German philologist and archaeologist Gustaf Kossinna (1858–1931), whose ideas were taken up by Nazi organisations such as the Amt Rosenberg (officially established in 1934) and the Ahnenerbe (founded in 1935).
+Researchers specialised in German prehistory, armed with funding from the Nazi Party for such studies; thus the Nazis were able to add pseudoarchaeology into their extensive propaganda campaigns directed at the German people.
 "According to Nazi doctrine, the Germanic culture of northern Europe was responsible for virtually all major intellectual and technological achievements of Western civilization."

+Kossinna's approach, known as settlement archaeology (Siedlungsarchäologie), held that sharply defined archaeological cultures corresponded to particular peoples, so that the distribution of a distinctive material culture could be used to map the former territory of an ethnic group.
+On this basis he argued that any land where "Germanic" artefacts were found had once been Germanic soil, a claim set out in works such as Die deutsche Vorgeschichte, eine hervorragend nationale Wissenschaft (1912).
+After his death in 1931 this reasoning was taken up by Nazi ideologues, who presented prehistoric material as proof of Aryan superiority and as justification for territorial expansion.